 - persistent segregation (see The Problem We All Live With – an excellent investigative report by Nikole Hannah-Jones),

-- specialized schemes to defund public schools (vouchers) – and yes, the goal is to drain public schools of their resources, then label them as failing to further advance privatization efforts, which is inherehently harmful to equity
+- specialized schemes to defund public schools (vouchers) – and yes, the goal is to drain public schools of their resources, then label them as failing to further advance privatization efforts, which is inherently harmful to equity

 - and last but not least, standardized tests with their racist origins (see The Teacher Wars) – and outcomes related to testing that still play out in our schools today in the disproportionately high representation of children of color being labeled with learning disabilities and disproportionately low representation of children of color in gifted programs, AP classes, etc. Then there is the labeling of entire schools and communities as “failing” based on these inadequate measures under wildly inequitable circumstances.
-To echo Ladson-Billings, “We don’t have an acheivement gap; it’s an education debt” that we owe to communities of color.
+To echo Gloria Ladson-Billings, “We don’t have an achievement gap; it’s an education debt” that we owe to communities of color.

 Our schools are not preparation for the real world; our schools and the children in them are part of the real world and we cannot protect students from it.
 What we can and must do is to make space for the problems that our students see (whether you teach Pre-K or college, I promise your students see some concerns they can share) and then facilitate their efforts to make it better.
 Young people want to be agents of positive change, and they’re quite capable (See Black Ants and Buddhists and the work first and second graders can do with the support and guidance of their teacher Mary Cowhey).